SpacelyProject/spacely-docs/spacely-caribou/test-firmware-design/Creating Firmware Designs for Spacely-Caribou.md

 5. On the left sidebar, select "Create Block Design".
 Give the block design a name ending with "_bd".
 6. In the new block diagram, click the "+" button and search for "zynq" to add the Zynq UltraScale+ MPSoC.
 7. Accept the prompt to run Block Automation for the Zynq IP.
-8. Double-click on the Zynq IP to recustomize it:
-	a.
-In the PS-PL Configuration tab, disable AXI HPM1 FPD, and set the bit width of AXI HPM0 FPD to 32 bits.
-This will be the main AXI interface used for your Spacely-Caribou design.
+8. Double-click on the Zynq IP to recustomize it.
+In the PS-PL Configuration tab, ensure that AXI HPM0 FPD is enabled and that AXI HPM1 FPD is disabled.
+Leave the data width of AXI HPM0 FPD at its default of 128 bits (see Note 1 below).
 9. Connect the maxihpm0_fpd_aclk pin to pl_clk0 to supply the AXI clock from pl_clk0.
 10. In the sources tab, right-click your new block diagram and choose "Create HDL Wrapper...".
 Let Vivado manage the wrapper and auto-update.
 11. Right-click the new HDL wrapper and select "Set as Top"

+**Note 1:** By convention, Spacely-Caribou firmware blocks use a 32 bit wide AXI bus.
+However, we leave the AXI HPM0 FPD data width setting at 128 bits.
+When we run AXI auto-routing below, that 128 bit width will automatically be converted to 32 within the PL to connect to our 32 bit blocks.
+Within the PS, the AXI bus is *always* 128 bits wide.
+If we were to set AXI HPM0 FPD to a width of 32 bits, this would only truncate the data bus to its lower 32 bits -- but it would still be aligned to 128 bits.
+This means that only 32-bit registers which are aligned to 128bit addresses can be accessed.
+(For example, 0x00 and 0x10 could be accessed, but not 0x04, 0x08, or 0x0c.)
+This is obviously not what we want, so we leave that setting at 128 bits and let the PL convert the bus width for us.

 ## Add and Connect Your Blocks